ApChris/Sort-Merge-Join/Welcome file.md

 A way to execute the above query is (((A&B)&C)&D), which means that A.a=B.a would be executed first, then B.a=C.a and finally C.a=D.a.
 Another way to execute the same query is (((C&B)&A)&D), which means that B.a=C.a would be executed first, then A.a=B.a and finally C.a=D.a.

-The orded in which the predicates are going to be executed is very crucial to the execution time of the qi
+The orded in which the predicates are going to be executed is very crucial to the execution time of the query.
+We've already decided (from Part Two) that filters have priority, in order to c

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>